Software engineering professionalism: Opinions on ethics

 Bill Joy argued that "better software" can only enable its privileged end users, make reality more power-pointy as opposed to more humane, and ultimately run away with itself so that "the future doesn't need us."
 He openly questioned the goals of software engineering in this respect, asking why it isn't trying to be more ethical rather than more efficient.
 In his book Code and Other Laws of Cyberspace, Lawrence Lessig argues that computer code can regulate conduct in much the same way as the legal code.
 Lessig and Joy urge people to think about the consequences of the software being developed, not only in a functional way, but also in how it affects the public and society as a whole.

 Overall, due to the youth of software engineering, many of the ethical codes and values have been borrowed from other fields, such as mechanical and civil engineering.
 However, there are many ethical questions that even these, much older, disciplines have not encountered.
 Questions about the ethical impact of internet applications, which have a global reach, have never been encountered until recently and other ethical questions are still to be encountered.
 This means the ethical codes for software engineering are a work in progress, that will change and update as more questions arise.

 Independent licensing and certification exams

 Since 2002, the IEEE Computer Society offered the Certified Software Development Professional (CSDP) certification exam (in 2015 this was replaced by several similar certifications).
 A group of experts from industry and academia developed the exam and maintained it.
-Donald Bagert, and at later period Stephen Tockey headed the certification committee.
-Contents of the exam centered around the SWEBOK (Software Engineering Body of Knowledge) guide, with the additional emphasis on Professional Practices and Software Engineering Economics knowledge areas (KAs).
+Donald Bagert, and at a later period Stephen Tockey headed the certification committee.
+Contents of the exam centered around the SWEBOK (Software Engineering Body of Knowledge) guide, with an additional emphasis on Professional Practices and Software Engineering Economics knowledge areas (KAs).
 The motivation was to produce a structure at an international level for software engineering's knowledge areas.